A proposal for electric-car manufacture in Australia

 We wanted to by-pass all the normal international car manufacturers and avoid the dominance automatically developed by large production/assembly companies.
 Dominance is the product of intensive capital requirements for large-scale conventional manufacture, so the idea of distributed manufacture, with local State assembly of the vehicles, is a novel cooperative way to avoid an old problems.

-• The Australia-wide Cooperative: the cooperate's manufacturing members would each be responsible for supply and storing its own components in State-based Coop warehouses.
+The corporate structure of component distribution and the need for a coordinated marketing chain would be reduced to two levels: - The Australia-wide Cooperative: the cooperate's manufacturing members would each be responsible for supply and storing its own components in State-based Coop warehouses.
 The main staff of the Cooperative would handle the political and promotional activities.

-• Local Regional or Suburban Agents: medium-sized local suburban organisations (the retail agents) would be responsible for assembly, maintenance, etc.
+- Local Regional or Suburban Agents: medium-sized local suburban organisations (the retail agents) would be responsible for assembly, maintenance, etc.

 These agents would be the larger car-maintenance organisations in various suburbs or regions.
 They would have the basic facilities to assemble MinEVs to order (not very difficult), and they would be awarded the rights to both sell and rent them from their own local suburban depots.
 [See discussion below about their possible other role]